-Surah al-ahzab (Surah 33 – The Combined Forces) gives solutions for a common human situation – what to call someone when we do not know their name.
+Surah al-Ahzab (Surah 33 – The Combined Forces) gives solutions for an ordinary human situation – what to call someone when we do not know their name.

 Call them by (the names of) their fathers: that is juster in the sight of God.
 But if ye know not their father’s (names, call them) your Brothers in faith, or your maulas.
 But there is no blame on you if ye make a mistake therein: (what counts is) the intention of your hearts: and God is Oft-Returning, Most Merciful.
 (Surah al-ahzab 33:5)

-This reminds us that human knowledge is limited – we often do not even know the names of the people around us.
+This reminds us of the limits of human knowledge – we often do not even know the names of the people around us.
 Surah An-Najm (Surah 53 – The Star) discusses some idols common in the time of the Prophet Mohamed PBUH (Lat, ‘Uzza, and Manat) declaring:

 These are nothing but names which ye have devised,- ye and your fathers,- for which God has sent down no authority (whatever).
 They follow nothing but conjecture and what their own souls desire!- Even though there has already come to them Guidance from their Lord!
 (Surah AN-Najm 53:23)

-The names for the false gods were devised by mere people.
+Mere people devised the names of the false gods.
 These ayat give a guideline for separating out false worship from the true.
 Since we sometimes do not even know the names of the people around us, humans certainly cannot know the name of a prophet coming in the far future.
 If the name of the Masih is given far ahead of time this would be a sign that this is a true plan of Allah’s and not one from something false.
 We look here at how the name of the Branch is prophesied.

 The Sign in a Name

-How was this going to be done?
+How would this happen?
 The plan of Allah was like a hidden treasure.
 But clues in the messages of Zabur were given so that those who were seeking His Kingdom would understand – but the rest who were not interested would remain ignorant.
 We look at these messages now.
-The plan centered on the coming Masih (which as we saw here = Messiah = Christ).
+The plan centred on the coming Masih (which as we saw here = Messiah = Christ).
 We have seen already in the Psalms of Zabur (inspired by King Dawud) that the predicted Masih had to come from the line of King Dawud (see here to review this).

 The Prophet Isaiah (PBUH) revealed how this plan of Allah would happen.
-Isaiah’s book in Zabur was written during the period of the Dawud/David’s Royal dynasty (ca 1000 – 600 BC).
-When it was written (750 BC) the dynasty and the entire Israelite kingdom was corrupt – due to the thirst of their hearts.
+Isaiah wrote his book in the Zabur during the period of Dawud/David’s Royal dynasty (ca 1000 – 600 BCE).
+When Isaiah was writing (750 BCE) the dynasty and the entire Israelite kingdom was corrupt – due to the thirst of their hearts.

-Isaiah (PBUH) was inspired to write a plea for the Israelites to return to Allah and to the practice and spirit of the Law of Musa.
-Isaiah also knew that this repentance and return would not happen and so he predicted that the Israelite nation would be destroyed and the royal dynasty would be shattered.
+Isaiah (PBUH) wrote a plea for the Israelites to return to Allah and to the practice and spirit of the Law of Musa.
+Isaiah also knew that this repentance and return would not happen and so he predicted that the Israelite nation would crumble and the royal dynasty would shatter.
 We saw here how this happened.
-In his prophesy he used a metaphor or image of the dynasty being like a great tree that would soon be cut down and only a stump would remain.
-This happened around 600 BC when the Babylonians destroyed Jerusalem and since that time no descendant of King David/Dawud has ever ruled in Jerusalem.
+In his prophesy he used a metaphor or image of the dynasty being like a great tree.
+That tree would soon be cut down and only a stump would remain.
+This happened around 600 BCE when the Babylonians destroyed Jerusalem and since that time no descendant of King David/Dawud has ever ruled in Jerusalem.